• AI Sales

 A simple data-pass isn't enough.
 The best integrations make the copilot feel like a native part of the tools your team already uses every day, like Gmail.
 When the AI works inside the inbox, reps don't have to switch tabs to get insights or update the CRM.
 This is the key to getting reps to actually use the tool and keep the pipeline up to date.

-Understand the Pricing and Potential ROI
+Calculate the Pricing and Potential ROI

 Look beyond the per-user price tag.
 The total cost of a sales tool includes the software license, implementation fees, and any training required.
 A cheaper tool with poor adoption has a much lower ROI than a slightly more expensive one that your team uses constantly.
 The goal is to find a platform that pays for itself quickly.